o355/PyWeather/README.md

 Please refer to the Errors part of the Wiki.

 ## Contributing
 Since I'm a solo developer, in which I'm forced to devote 33% of my life to school, 30% of my life to sleeping, and 10-15% of my life to doing other things (like homework, etc), that leaves about ~15-20% of my time to freely develop (akin to 2-3 hours).
 If you want to lend a helping hand to PyWeather, I encourage you to take on something from the todo list (preferrably, not the first thing on the list), and submit a pull request.
-You will be eternally thanked for your contribution. ƪ(˘⌣˘)ʃ
+You will be eternally thanked for your contribution. ( ﾟヮﾟ)

 If you don't know how to code Python, bug test the program!
 Test every aspect of the program, and report issues if you find something.
 Doing such will also get yourself eternally thanked for your contribution.